sexual assault charge

 What if I was intoxicated at the time?

 Self-induced intoxication cannot be used in your favour when assessing whether you had a reasonable belief that consent existed.
-It may, however, be highly relevant to other aspects of the case depending on the specific circumstances.
+It may, however, be relevant to other aspects of the case depending on the specific circumstances.

 Can charges be dropped before trial?